 NEKTAR Impact LX25+

-Nektar Impact LX25+ as the above is a 25 synth action-type MIDI keyboard.
+Nektar Impact LX25+ is as the above a 25 synth action-type MIDI keyboard.
 Except for the visible 8 LED pads and knobs, it also features an LED display that provides visual feedback such as the active keyboard octave range during setup and configuration.

-The MIDI keyboard by Nektar offers 8 velocity sensitive pads for groove and beat creation.
+The MIDI keyboard by Nektar offers 8 velocity-sensitive pads for groove and beat creation.
 They look and feel, however, a bit plastic and harsh but will get the job done.

 It comes with Bigwig 8-Track DAW which is interesting but cannot be compared to Ableton Live or other music production software out there.
-Nevertheless, it integrates with all major DAW’s such as Logic Pro, Ableton, Pro Tools, FL Studio, GarageBand, Reaper, Reason, Sonar and Studio One.
+Nevertheless, it integrates with all major DAW’s such as Logic Pro, Ableton, Pro Tools, FL Studio, GarageBand, Reaper, Reason, Sonar, and Studio One.

-Conclusion: Considering its price this is a great intro MIDI controller for your studio.
+Conclusion: Considering its price, this is a great intro MIDI controller for your studio.
 Impact LX25+ has a solid build, the synth-action keys feel good, and there are all the necessary buttons to control your DAW without the need of a mouse.

 AKAI and Novation are two brands that you will see in almost all recording studios, home, semi-pro or pro.
 Typically, people usually use the keys to measure the quality of the MIDI keyboard, but there is no logic on that.
 Highly durable, cool design, brand reliability, and amazing features are now available for a very affordable price.
 Keep those things in mind, and you will find yourself going for that MIDI that fits your needs perfectly.

 The truth is, you can’t go wrong with any of the above.
 At this point, it comes down to personal desire and available budget.

 If you are a big spender find The best MIDI keyboard controllers for your home recording studio.